 If you can push the screwdriver in a quarter inch or more, then you’ll need to consider replacing the board.
 However if the hole is smaller than the size of a tennis ball, you can fill it with wood preservative and save some money.

 Go under the deck if possible.
 You’ll need to check the supporting beams for any serious problems.
 Dangerous scenarios occur when the structure of the deck is compromised.

-If you find an issue with a beam that cannot be removed because it’s holding up the deck, then reinforce it on both sides with pressure-treated lumber.
+If you find an issue with a beam that cannot be removed because it’s holding up the deck, then reinforce it on both sides with pressure-treated lumber (check Denver lumber stores for supplies).
 Then scrape away the decomposing area.